dorumrr/de1984/RULES.md

 ### Adding New Features
 **No ProGuard changes needed for**:
-- New ViewModels (auto-handled by Hilt rules)
+- New ViewModels (auto-handled by ViewModel rules)
 - New data classes ending in `*UiState` (auto-handled)
 - New sealed classes ending in `*State`, `*Result`, `*Error` (auto-handled)
 - New enums (auto-handled)